kpn/py-timeexecution/README.md

 $ pip install timeexecution[all]
 ```

+## Configuration

+The package can be configured with the follwing settings:

+-   `origin`: A string that will be included in field origin in all metrics.
+This is particularly useful in an environment where the same backend (e.g. an Elasticsearch index) is shared by multiple applications or micro-services, so each application uses it's own origin identifier.
+-   `backends`: Specify the backend where to send metrics.
+-   `hooks`: Hooks allow you to include additional fields as part of the metric data.
+[Learn more about how to use hooks](#hooks)
+-   `duration_field` - the field to be used to store the duration measured.
+If no value is provided, the default will be `value`.

 ## Usage

 To use this package you decorate the functions you want to time its
 execution.
 Every wrapped function will create a metric consisting of 3
 default values:

 -   `name` - The name of the series the metric will be stored in.
-Byt
-    default, timeexecution will use the fully qualified name of the
-    decorated method or function (e.g. ).
+By default, timeexecution will use the fully qualified name of the decorated method or function (e.g. `src.api.views.ExampleView.get`).
--   `value` - The time it took in ms for the wrapped function to
+-   `value` - The time it took in ms for the wrapped function to complete
-    complete
 -   `hostname` - The hostname of the machine the code is running on

 See the following example